 This summary is based on background to the 'Streatfeild Manuscripts' held by the Kent History and Library Centre, Maidstone, on the National Archives web site, reference U908.

-The Streatfeilds were yeomen, who by the end of the sixteenth century had interests in two important Kentish industries of the time, cloth and iron.
-There are references to Henry Streatfeild (d.1598) as a woollendraper in 1590 and to his son, Richard, as an ironmaster in 1594.
-Richard was leasing Canserns Forge in Hartfield, Sussex, in 1589 and Pilbeams Forge in Chiddingstone and Withyham on the borders of Kent and Sussex in 1592 and he died in possession of the latter in 1601.
+The Streatfeilds were yeomen, who by the end of the sixteenth century had interests in the Wealden iron industry.
+Richard Streatfeild was leasing Canserns Forge in Hartfield, Sussex, in 1589 and Pilbeams Forge in Chiddingstone and Withyham on the borders of Kent and Sussex in 1592 and he died in possession of the latter in 1601.
 In his will he was still termed a yeoman though by this time he had become a lord of a manor, the manor of Cowden Leighton having been purchased in 1591 by himself and his father from a neighbouring noble family in decline, the Burgh family of Starborough Castle in Lingfield, Surrey.
 Further lands of the Burgh family were purchased in the same year and in 1596 the manors of Chiddingstone Cobham and Tyehurst were mortgaged by Thomas, Lord Burgh, to Richard Streatfeild's trustees.
 The mortgage was never repaid and the manors remained in the possession of members of the Streatfeild family.
 Details of these transactions are recorded in "The History and Topographical Survey of the County of Kent" by Edward Hasted, 1797, vol 3 'Parishes: Chiddingstone'.
 The text is on British History Online and a searcheable copy is on The Weald website.

 After the beginning of the seventeenth century members of the main branch of the family were referred to as gentlemen and continued to acquire property steadily, though at the same time either by deliberate policy or as a result of intestacy the younger children of each generation were well provided with parts of the estate.